Swan upping: History

 By prerogative right, the British Crown enjoys ownership of all unmarked mute swans in open water.
 Rights over swans may, however, be granted to a British subject by the Crown (accordingly they may also be claimed by prescription).
-The ownership of swans in a given body of water was commonly granted to landowners up to the 16th century.
-The only bodies still to exercise such rights are two livery companies of the City of London.
-Thus the ownership of swans in the Thames is shared equally among the Crown, the Vintners' Company and the Dyers' Company.
+Until the 16th century, the ownership of swans in a given body of water was commonly granted to landowners.
+The only bodies who still exercise such rights are two livery companies of the City of London, the Worshipful Company of Vintners and the Worshipful Company of Dyers, who thus share equally with the Crown in the number of swans in the Thames that they own.
+The tradition of swan upping on the Thames began in the 12th century.

-The Crown's swans are recorded by the Marker of the Swans who is rowed in a skiff by oarsmen from the Company of Watermen and Lightermen.

 Description

 Swan upping is the traditional means by which the swans on the Thames are apportioned among the three proprietors.
 Its main practical purposes today are to conduct a census of swans and check their health.
 It occurs annually in the third week of July.
+Over five days, the Crown's, the Vintners' and the Dyers' respective 'swan uppers' row up the river in skiffs (in recent centuries from Sunbury to Abingdon).

+The Crown's swans are recorded by the Marker of the Swans, who is rowed in a skiff by oarsmen from the Company of Watermen and Lightermen.
+The Crown's swan uppers, who wear distinctive red uniforms, catch the swans, weigh and measure the cygnets, and check them for injuries.

-Over five days, the Crown's, Vintners' and the Dyers' respective swan uppers row up the river in skiffs (in recent centuries from Sunbury-on-Thames to Abingdon on Thames).
-Swans caught by the Crown's swan uppers under the direction of the Swan Marker are left unmarked, except for a lightweight ring linked to the database of the British Trust for Ornithology.
-Those caught by the Dyers and Vintners receive a similar ring on the other leg.
-Originally, rather than being ringed, swans' bills would be nicked using a metal implement, a practice reflected in the pub name The Swan with Two Necks in the City connected with the Vintners, a corruption of "The Swan with Two Nicks".
+Based on their parentage, cygnets are determined to belong to the Crown, the Dyers or the Vintners.
+Swans belonging to the Crown are left unmarked, except for a lightweight ring linked to the database of the British Trust for Ornithology.
+Those belonging to the Dyers and Vintners receive a similar ring on the other leg.
+The rings have replaced nicks on the swans' bills, which used to be made with a metal implement, one nick for the Dyers and one on each side for the Vintners.
+The former practice is reflected in The Swan with Two Necks, the name of a former pub in the City connected with the Vintners, which was a corruption of "The Swan with Two Nicks".